pengni-pn/pengni-pn.github.io/index.md

 Here is **Peng Ni**.

-I am a senior undergrad majoring in EECS at Fuzhou University and Maynooth University (Combined degrees).
-Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at Cambridge University.
-Recently, I have been selected as an **AAAI UC Scholar**.
+I am currently working at the Smart Manufacturing Thrust, Systems Hub, The Hong Kong University of Science and Technology, and the ROME3D Laboratory as a Ph.D studnet.
+I recived my Master from The University of Sydney in 2023 under the supervision of Prof. Liyong Tong.
+Skilled in MATLAB, Python, Structural Optimization, and FEA simulations.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *pengni0316[at]gmail[dot]com*

 ## Academic Background

-- **Aug 2023 - Future：**The Hongkong University of Science and Technology - Guangzhou Campus, Guangzhou, China (Ph.D student of smart manufacturing, supervised by [Prof. Huachen Cui](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/CUI-Huachen/hccui)).
+- **Aug.
+2023 - Future：**The Hong Kong University of Science and Technology - Guangzhou Campus, Guangzhou, China (Ph.D student of smart manufacturing, supervised by [Prof. Huachen Cui](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/CUI-Huachen/hccui)).
-- **Feb 2022 - Aug 2023:** The University of Sydney, Sydney, Australia (M.E in mechanical engineering, supervised by [Prof. Liyong Tong](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/liyong-tong.html)).
+- **Feb.
+2022 - Aug.
+2023:** The University of Sydney, Sydney, Australia (M.E in mechanical engineering, supervised by [Prof. Liyong Tong](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/liyong-tong.html)).
-- **Sep 2017 - June 2021:** The University of Waikato, Hamilton, New Zealand (joint programm).
+- **Sep.
+2017 - Jun.
+2021:** The University of Waikato, Hamilton, New Zealand (joint programm).
-- **Sep 2017 - June 2021:** Hebei Univeristy of Science and Technology, Shijiazhuang, China (B.E in metal material engineering).
+- **Sep.
+2017 - Jun.
+2021:** Hebei Univeristy of Science and Technology, Shijiazhuang, China (B.E in metal material engineering).

 ---